When a tire is defective, serious problems can occur long before the tire would be expected to wear out.

 Blowouts and detreads (tread separation) are foreseeable and preventable events.
 Manufacturers know that tire treads will wear with proper use and at some point fail if not serviced properly and replaced after their intended period of use has expired.
 Most new tires made today are estimated to last between 60,000 and 80,000 miles.

 Obvious tire defects may be detected with a visual or cursory surface inspection when the tire is first installed and inflated.
 These include bulges, lumps, cracks and noticeable air leakage.
 Technicians should check for tire defects when any service work is done on the vehicle and its tires.

 Bonding problems in the tire manufacturing process, contaminants introduced into the tire during the tire making process, under-vulcanization, old ingredients, improper sized components, or something as simple as air being trapped in between the layers of the tire during manufacturing – all of these can cause tread separation and other tire failure.

 A tire blowout is the sudden loss of air pressure in a vehicle’s tire, often causing the tire to break apart and away from the vehicle.
 Blowouts often sound and look like an explosion.

 Tire blowouts are often related to air pressure.
 A tire that is leaky or underinflated is much more prone to a blowout than a healthy, properly maintained tire.
 But even tires in good condition can experience a blowout.
 Extreme heat, impact damage and subpar manufacturing to withstand either or both can contribute to blowouts.
 Vehicle weight, especially too much weight in combination with any of the other factors – anything that may excessively stain the tire’s internal structure — may also contribute.
-In a court case,

 What is a tread separation?